Košice Region

-The Košice Region (Košický kraj, /sk/; Kassai kerület; Кошицький край) is one of the eight Slovak administrative regions.
+The Košice Region (Košický kraj, /sk/; Kassai kerület) is one of the eight Slovak administrative regions.
 The region was first established in 1923 and its present borders were established in 1996.
 It consists of 11 districts (okresy) and 440 municipalities, 17 of which have a town status.
 About one third of the region's population lives in the agglomeration of Košice, which is its main economic and cultural centre.

 Geography

-It is located in the southern part of eastern Slovakia and covers an area of 6,752 km^{2}.
+It is located in the southern part of eastern Slovakia and covers an area of km^{2}.
 The western part of the region is composed of the eastern part of the Slovak Ore Mountains, including its subdivisions: Slovak Karst, Slovak Paradise, Volovské vrchy, Čierna hora.
 The Hornád Basin is located in the northwest.
 The area between Slovak Ore Mountains and Slanské vrchy is covered by the Košice Basin, named after the city.
 The area east of Slanské vrchy is covered by the Eastern Slovak Lowland and there is a volcanic range, Vihorlat Mountains, in the northeast, close to the Ukrainian border.
 Bigger rivers include Slaná in the southwest, Hornád in the west and centre, Uh and Bodrog in the east, along with a small part of the Tisza river in the extreme southeast.
 As for administrative divisions, the region borders Prešov Region in the north, Zakarpattia Oblast of Ukraine in the east, Szabolcs-Szatmár-Bereg and Borsod-Abaúj-Zemplén counties of Hungary in the south and the Banská Bystrica Region in the west.